elcapykkzxd/NavPathX/Docs.md

 ## Overview

-NavPath X is a powerful fork of SimplePath that provides enhanced pathfinding capabilities specifically designed for Roblox NPCs and Nextbots.
+NavPathX is a powerful fork of SimplePath that provides enhanced pathfinding capabilities specifically designed for Roblox NPCs and Nextbots.

 ### Key Features